staxmanade/diffXcodeTargets/Readme.md

 # diffXcodeTargets

-Command line tool that can be used to diff two Xcode targets.
+Command line tool that can be used to diff two Xcode targets source files, frameworks and build settings.

 :warning: :warning: :warning: this is a bit of an early spike :construction: :construction: :construction: